lanmengyiyu/yolov5-deepmar/README.md

 ## Contact

-**Issues should be raised directly in the repository.** email Glenn Jocher at 545277714@qq.com.
+**Issues should be raised directly in the repository.** email Zhang Jie at 545277714@qq.com.